Chart Color Schemes

 Hay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Hay, as per the latest Census evaluation, 91.3% of dwellings were houses while 8.7% comprised other types such as semi-detached properties, apartments, and 'other' dwellings.
-This is compared to Non-Metro NSW's figures of 92.7% houses and 7.2% other dwellings.
-Home ownership in Hay stood at 44.6%, similar to Non-Metro NSW, with mortgaged dwellings accounting for 25.2% and rented ones for 30.2%.
-The median monthly mortgage repayment in the area was $867, lower than Non-Metro NSW's average of $1,179.
-The median weekly rent figure in Hay was recorded at $175, compared to Non-Metro NSW's $200.
+Hay's dwelling structure, as per the latest Census, consisted of 91.3% houses and 8.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 92.7% houses and 7.2% other dwellings.
+Home ownership in Hay stood at 44.6%, similar to Non-Metro NSW's figure.
+The remaining dwellings were either mortgaged (25.2%) or rented (30.2%).
+The median monthly mortgage repayment was $867, lower than Non-Metro NSW's average of $1,179.
+The median weekly rent was recorded at $175, compared to Non-Metro NSW's $200.
 Nationally, Hay's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing